aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

       1. Choose type other
       1. Choose Plaintext tab
       1. Overwrite content with you username
-      1. Give this secret the following name `ST_DEVCLOUD_USERNAME_SECRET` (if you require a different name, then ensure to update this new name in `cdk.json`)
+      1. Give this secret the following name `STDEVCLOUD_USERNAME_SECRET` (if you require a different name, then ensure to update this new name in `cdk.json`)
   1. Create a new secret for your ST password
-      1. Repeat the previous step but with the following secret name `ST_DEVCLOUD_PASSWORD_SECRET` run the following commands
+      1. Repeat the previous step but with the following secret name `STDEVCLOUD_PASSWORD_SECRET` run the following commands
 - In your AWS Account that will host the Iot Stack (if different) [enable AWS IAM Identity Center and create a user for yourself](https://console.aws.amazon.com/singlesignon/identity/home)
 - Bootstrap your account (each account if more than one) with the following command replacing your account and region placeholders